exotica-jewelry/ringsforever/README.md

 ## License

-All content, images, and designs ©1995–2021 by Exotica Jewelry, Inc.
+All content, images, and designs copyright Exotica Jewelry, Inc.

 Exotica, Exotica Jewelry and TitaniumRingsForever.com names and logos are registered trademarks.
 All rights reserved.